 Ike’s son, historian John Eisenhower, recalls attending meetings with the British wartime leader and reflects on his character and accomplishments.

-Often it is said that vast long-range economic and social forces, not the efforts of leading individuals alone, make history.
-The course of World War II denies this seemingly rational thesis.
+Often, it is said that vast long-range economic and social forces, not the efforts of leading individuals alone, are what make history.
+The course of World War II refutes this seemingly rational thesis.

 In the 1950s and ’60s I had the good fortune to live in New York City, right across from Riverside Park.
 Our 325-acre back yard offered sledding in winter, and for the rest of the year I could race my Schwinn throughout the park.